- 15/10/2023

 The city of Paracas is undeniably worth visiting for its beautiful deserts in the national reserve and the abundant wildlife on the Ballestas Islands.
 It’s one of the few places, where you can see penguins and sea lions living in the wild.

 While locals come to the city for a weekend trip at the beach, most tourists travel to Paracas to explore the beautiful landscapes of the Paracas National Park.
 A trip to Paracas fits perfectly into almost every traveler’s itinerary who is planning to visit the south of Peru.
-It’s a perfect starting point for your travels to Ica, Huacachina, Nazca, Arequipa and Cusco.
+It’s a perfect starting point for your travels to Huacachina, Nazca, Arequipa, and Cusco.